-This fine pool finish is durable, pleasing to the eye and easy to maintain.
+This fine pool finish is durable, pleasing to the eye, and easy to maintain.
 Diamond Brite has all those qualities and more.
-Diamond Brite is permeated with beautiful natural quartz crystals, one of the hardest and purest minerals on Earth.
-These quartz aggregates are combined with polymer cement and non-fading Quartz crystals to create an incredible spectrum of colors.
-Diamond Brite is impermeable to harsh pool chemicals and the intense UV rays from the sun.
+Diamond Brite is permeated with beautiful natural quartz crystals, one of Earth’s hardest and purest minerals.
+When these quartz aggregates are combined with polymer cement and non-fading Quartz crystals, they create an incredible spectrum of colors.
+Diamond Brite is impervious to harsh pool chemicals and the intense UV rays from the sun.
 The strength of the natural quartz resists stains and etching.
 And unlike plaster pools, Diamond Brite pools can be drained without being damaged.
 Diamond Brite comes in 17 different colors.
-Each one reflects the water, sky, and surroundings in a unique way.
+Each one reflects the water, sky, and surroundings uniquely.

 Glass tiles can add incredible beauty to swimming pools.
-These are available in many shapes, colors and finishes, they can add class and elegance to any pool.
+These are available in many shapes, colors, and finishes.
+They can add class and elegance to any pool.
 Glass tiles are the most durable of all finishes we offer.
-Glass tiles can be installed in a pool’s waterline, steps and edges, water walls, sun shelf, and interior or on the outer walls.
-Glass is a wonderful choice for pool tile because of the way it refracts sunlight and reflects the movement of the water.
-The installation procedure of glass tile is a bit more labor-intensive, and this usually means overall higher costs.
-However, the results are spectacular and no other type of tile compares to it.
+They can be installed in a pool’s waterline, steps, edges, water walls, sun shelf, or interior or outer walls.
+Also, glass is a beautiful choice for pool tile because it refracts sunlight and reflects the water’s movement.
+The installation procedure of glass tiles is a bit more labor-intensive, which usually means overall higher costs.
+However, the results are spectacular, and no other type of tile compares to it.

 In the industry, a pebble finish is known as an aggregate finish.
-A common mistake people in the industry make is to call a pebble pool finish “Pebble-Tec” because that is but one brand of many.
-Pebble-Tec has the greatest recognition in the industry because it was the first company to patent the specific process, but just as in the case of quartz finishes, there are several manufacturers who make pebble aggregate finishes.
+People in the industry make the common mistake of calling a pebble pool finish “Pebble-Tec” because that is a major brand.
+However, it is just one brand of many.
+Pebble-Tec has the greatest recognition in the industry because it was the first company to patent the specific process.
+Still, just as in the case of quartz finishes, several manufacturers make pebble aggregate finishes.

-A pebble finish is obtained much like a quartz finish.
-Small polished stone is added to the plaster mix consisting of standard plaster and hand troweled onto the gunite surface.
+A pebble finish is obtained, much like a quartz finish.
+Small polished stones are added to the plaster mix consisting of standard plaster and hand troweled onto the gunite surface.

-Because they are made largely of nature’s stone, they all pebble finishes have a marbled or mottled appearance to some extent but no two pools look alike.
+Because they are made largely of natural stone, all pebble finishes have a marbled or mottled appearance to some extent, but no two pools look alike.

 There are also exposed aggregate finishes that use larger river rock stone in place of the smaller quartz stone and gems.
 Popular brands are Crystal Stone and Pebble Tec.
 They give the pool a different look, compared with the quartz products.

-Depending upon what color scheme you use, there can be vast differences in how each one affects the appearance.
+Depending on what color scheme you use, there can be vast differences in how each affects the appearance.
 Colored Diamond Brite, if applied in the lighter shades, can cause the pool water to appear aqua blue.
-Medium and darker colors will create a completely different effect.
-Another interesting way of enhancing the appearance of your pool is through the installation of underwater lighting.
+Medium and darker colors will create an entirely different effect.
+Another exciting way of enhancing the appearance of your pool is through the installation of underwater lighting.

-PebbleTec consists of small river pebbles which are mixed with Portland cement and dye.
+PebbleTec consists of small river pebbles that are mixed with Portland cement and dye.
 There are many color and style options to choose from.
 Colors range from white to dark blue to black.
-Pebble Tec adds class and elegance to your pool, and it is a long lasting, dependable finish.
-It is a naturally non-slip surface, and being made of stone, is highly resistant to poor water conditions.
+Pebble Tec adds class and elegance to your pool, and it is a long-lasting, dependable finish.
+It is a naturally non-slip surface made of stone that is highly resistant to poor water conditions.
 Pebble Sheen uses a smaller pebble, around 1-2 mm in diameter, fused together in a high density and polished to a high sheen.
-According to the manufacturer, the fine pebbles and the process of application produces a look not unlike granite countertops and is available in 16 colors.
+According to the manufacturer, the fine pebbles and application process produces a look, not unlike granite countertops and is available in 16 colors.

 The pool and the existing deck surface should be prepared before the resurfacing job really begins.
-The deck should be cleaned thoroughly, and any cracks or divots should be repaired with a concrete resurfacer as long as these cracks and divots are only superficial.
-If there are cracks that go all the way through, the concrete itself may need to be completely replaced.
-To protect the pool system from the materials used during the resurfacing process, the pool is usually covered if not drained completely.
+The deck should be cleaned thoroughly.
+Any cracks or divots should be repaired with a concrete resurfacer as long as these cracks and divots are only superficial.
+If there are cracks that go all the way through, the concrete itself may need to be replaced.
+This protects the pool system from the materials used during the resurfacing process.
+The pool is usually covered if not entirely drained during the process.

-The old plaster from the inlets, lights, drains, and tile.
+The old plaster from the inlets, lights, drains, and tile is removed.
 This will allow the new finish to go on evenly.
-It is imperative for any paint to be removed by sand or water blasting.
+Any paint must be removed by sand or water blasting.
 This can take up to one or two days.
 A bond coat is applied to the pool to prep it for the new plaster.
 The entire prep and plaster time can take three to four days.
-After the pool is plastered, it has to be filled with clean water that has a low metal and mineral content.
+After the pool is plastered, it has to be filled with clean water with low metal and mineral content.

-Cathedral City Pool Resurfacing is at the top of the industry among all of our competition, just let us prove it to you.
+Cathedral City Pool Resurfacing is at the top of the industry among our competition; just let us prove it to you.
 We perform pool resurfacing, pool deck sealing and resurfacing, tile repairs, or repair and refinishing of your fiberglass pool.